drocheam/optrace/docs/source/usage/image.rst

    [1, 3, 5, 7, 9, 15, 21, 27, 35, 45, 63, 105, 135, 189, 315, 945]

 As can be seen, all sizes are integer factors of 945.
-All sizes are odd, so there is always a pixel/line/row for the center of the image.
+All sizes are odd, so there is always a pixel/line/row for the image center.
-This is useful as often images have some kind of symmetry.
-Without a center pixel/line/row the value position would be badly defined, either being offset or jumping around depending on numerical errors.
+Without a center pixel/line/row the center position would be badly defined, either being offset or jumping around depending on numerical errors.

-This restricted pixel sizes for both image dimensions lead to typically non-square pixels, but which are handled correctly by plotting and processing functions.
-They will only become relevant when exporting the image to an image file, where the pixels must be squared, more details in section :numref:`image_saving`.

-Note that only image sizes of :attr:`RenderImage.SIZES <optrace.tracer.image.render_image.RenderImage.SIZES>` are valid,.

 In the function :meth:`get <optrace.tracer.image.render_image.RenderImage.get>` the nearest value from :attr:`RenderImage.SIZES <optrace.tracer.image.render_image.RenderImage.SIZES>` to the user selected value is chosen.
+Let us assume the :python:`dimg` has a side length of :python:`s=[1, 2.63]`, so it was rendered in a resolution of 945x2835.
+This is the case because the nearest side factor to 2.63 is 3 and because 945 is the size for all internally rendered images.
+From this resolution the image can be scaled to 315x945 189x567 135x405 105x315 63x189 45x135 35x105 27x81 21x63 15x45 9x27 7x21 5x15 3x9 1x3.
+The user image is then scaled into size 315x945, as it is the nearest to a size of 500.

+These restricted pixel sizes lead to typically non-square pixels.
+But these are handled correctly by plotting and processing functions.
+They will only become relevant when exporting the image to an image file, where the pixels must be square.
+More details are available in section :numref:`image_saving`.

-To get a Illuminance image with 315 pixels, one could write:
+To get a Illuminance image with 315 pixels we can write:

 .. testcode::